Saturday, 31 January 2009

 NAME: Alexandra Caroline Marie Charlotte Louise Julia (Princess Alexandra of Denmark, later Queen Alexandra of the United Kingdom

-WHAT FAMOUS FOR: Alexandra of Denmark is renowned for her role as the Queen consort of the United Kingdom as the wife of King Edward VII.
+WHAT FAMOUS FOR: Alexandra of Denmark is renowned for her role as the Queen consort of the United Kingdom and as the wife of King Edward VII.
 She also played a significant role in philanthropy and cultural activities.

 BIRTH: Born on December 1, 1844, in Copenhagen, Denmark, she was christened Alexandra Caroline Marie Charlotte Louise Julia.